Navigation

 What drives our eating behavior beyond hunger?

 NP 320 helps decode that moment, not with blame, but with insight.
-In doing so, NP 320 invites you to rethink what it means to “choose” food.
-It reveals how our eating habits often reflect the brain’s adaptations to modern environments, where stress, reward cues, and emotional patterns silently shape our decisions and food-related actions.
+In doing so, NP 320 invites you to rethink what it means to choose food.
+It reveals how our eating habits often reflect the adaptations of our brain and gut to modern environments, where stress, reward cues, and emotional patterns silently shape our decisions and food-related actions.

 By tracing eating behavior through neural pathways, hormonal feedback, emotional regulation, and gut-brain communication, the course equips you to see food choices not as isolated decisions but as outcomes of integrated brain-body processes.